pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-There will be pods which have a non-empty PodSpec.Resources field and ResourceClaim objects.
+There will be pods which have a non-empty PodSpec.ResourceClaims field and ResourceClaim objects.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?